Sand tiger shark: Diet

 The majority of prey items of sand tigers are demersal (i.e. from the sea bottom), suggesting that they hunt extensively on the sea bottom as far out as the continental shelf.
-Their diet is comprised mainly of teleosts and other elasmobranchs.
-Bony fish (teleosts) form about 60% of sand tigers' food, the remaining prey comprising sharks, skates, other rays, lobsters, crabs and squid.
+Their diet consists mainly of teleosts and other elasmobranchs.
+Bony fish (teleosts) form about 60% of sand tigers' food, the remaining prey being sharks, skates, other rays, lobsters, crabs and squid.
 In Argentina, the prey includes mostly demersal fishes, e.g. the striped weakfish (Cynoscion guatucupa) and whitemouth croaker (Micropogonias furnieri).
 The most important elasmobranch prey is the bottom-living narrownose smooth-hound shark (Mustelus schmitti.).
 Benthic (i.e. free-swimming) rays and skates are also taken, including fanskates, eagle rays and the angular angel shark, with larger individuals feeding on a higher number of benthic elasmobranchs than smaller individuals.
 Stomach content analysis indicates that smaller sand tigers mainly focus on the sea bottom and as they grow larger they start to take more pelagic prey.
 This perspective of the diet of sand tigers is consistent with similar observations in the north west Atlantic and in South Africa where large sand tigers capture a wider range of shark and skate species as prey, from the surf zone to the continental shelf, indicating the opportunistic nature of sand tiger feeding.
 Off South Africa, sand tigers less than 2 m in length prey on fish about a quarter of their own length; however, large sand tigers capture prey up to about half of their own length.
 The prey items are usually swallowed as three or four chunks.